merkle-open/generator-nitro/app/templates/project/docs/nitro.md

 and some dependencies installed globally.

     npm install -g yo bower gulp jasmine karma-cli generator-nitro

+Keep your global packages up to date:

+    npm outdated -g --depth=0

+Make an update if necessary:

+    npm update -g

 Install the project dependencies in the project root:

     npm install